detekt/detekt/detekt-generator/documentation/style.md

 ### ExpressionBodySyntax

 Functions which only contain a `return` statement can be collapsed to an expression body.
-This shorten and clean up the code.
+This shortens and cleans up the code.

 #### Noncompliant Code: